LeonardoCastro/BritishDrugDynamics/data/README.md

 **Source:** All `geojson` files were processed with datasets from the [ONS](https://geoportal.statistics.gov.uk/search?collection=Document&sort=name&tags=all(MAP_ADM)).

 **Current problems:** The size of the three `geojson` files are too big to display in github and github pages.

+## Missing data

+- Deprivation levels
+- Police force levels
+- travel time from one local authority to another